dobbelina/Playground/README.md

 Press "Q" to stop an ongoing recording/download.

-Delete ffmpeg.ini to re-start setup.
+Delete ffmpeg.ini to restart setup.

 Created in Autohotkey